JamesPImes/og_production_analyzer/sample/sample_readme.md

 The script then generates
 [a text report](sample%20analysis%20results/production%20analysis.txt)
-that reads as follows (as generated on January 14, 2023):
+that reads as follows (as generated on January 16, 2023):

 ```
-A sample production analysis report.
+A production analysis report.

 For records for the following dates:
  >> First month: 1999-01-01